 However you approach your holiday hospitality, keep God at the center of your planning.
 When I surrender each day and every list to Him, I can be confident of His help.
 “Commit your work to the Lord, and your plans will be established” (Proverbs 16:3).
 God is the Author of peace and grace, and I want to welcome others into a peaceful and gracious home.

-Whether or not you consider yourself a planner or someone more spontaneous, keeping track of details in a way that suits your style is the heavy-lifting of hosting, and will help you approach your hospitality with ease, even joy.
+Keeping track of details in a way that suits your style is the heavy-lifting of hosting.
+And it will help you approach your hospitality with ease, even joy.

 Your boundaries may include that a certain dog named Snap best stay home this year or visit a doggie day care.
-At the risk of hurt feelings, present your concerns in advance, as well as your limitations, and ask for input.
+At the risk of hurt feelings, present your concerns in advance.
+Also share your limitations and ask for input.
 Making boundaries with family sounds difficult unless you look at it as being kind to yourself which leads to being kind to others.

-As much as I want to be all things to all people, I’m wise to know my limits and, when necessary, let others know.
-One Thanksgiving morning, after serving breakfast, lunch, and dinner to extended family members for the three days before the big feast day, one dear brother inquired, “Sue, aren’t you coming on the family hike up Madonna Mountain while the turkey is in the oven?”
+As much as I want to be all things to all people, I’m wise to know my limits.
+One Thanksgiving morning, after serving breakfast, lunch, and dinner to extended family members for the three days, one dear brother inquired.
+“Sue, aren’t you coming on the family hike up Madonna Mountain while the turkey is in the oven?”
 I replied cheerfully, “No, thanks.
 I need to sit down.
 I don’t need to hike.
 Have fun.”
 (I may have said something under my breath like, And take your time while you’re at it.)

-I’ve been known to leave the house an hour before the Christmas Eve service just to walk up and down the quiet aisles of a department store all by myself on the pretense that I needed just one more gift for the tree.
-I arrived home with a few extra packages and a relaxed smile on my face, ready to worship the Christ-child, and geared up to host the 30 guests for our annual soup and bread potluck.
+I’ve been known to leave the house an hour before the Christmas Eve service just to walk alone up and down the quiet aisles of a department store on the pretense that I needed just one more gift for the tree.
+After doing so I arrive home with a few extra packages and a relaxed smile on my face, ready to worship the Christ-child, and geared up to host the 30 guests for our annual soup and bread potluck.

 I can handle noise and commotion but there are limits.
 Figure out yours and plan accordingly.
 Take power naps.
 Jesus did—in a boat; in a storm (see Matthew 8:24).
 He even took time to be alone.